Foundations of Differential Calculus for modules over posets: Categorifying the discrete gradient and divergence

 \subsection{The categorical divergence}

 Next we define the divergence operators in our context.
-For this we require that the category $\cals$ is additive and bicomplete, namely that all small limits and colimits exist in $\cals$.
-In that case the functors $\phi^*$ and $\beta^*$ have left and right adjoints given by the left and right Kan extensions.
-Notice that because of pre-additivity of $\cals$ finite products and coproducts coincide in $\cals$.
+For this we require that the category $\cala$ is abelian and bicomplete, namely that all small limits and colimits exist in $\cala$.
+In that case the functors $\tau^*$ and $\sigma^*$ have left and right adjoints given by the left and right Kan extensions.
+Recall that finite products and coproducts coincide in an abelian category.

 \begin{Defi} Fix a small category $\C$ and an associated line category $\widehat{\C}$ with respect to some generating quiver $\G$.
-Let $\cals$ be a small bicomplete additive category.
+Let $\cala$ be a small bicomplete abelian category.
 Define the \hadgesh{left divergence} and the \hadgesh{right divergence} (with respect to $\G$)

 by